Try making your own homemade bath bombs for an easy kitchen project that kids will love – give these as gifts or use them to make bath times more fun.

 - plastic moulds (see below for ideas)

-1. Put the bicarbonate of soda, citric acid, cornflour and Epsom salt into a bowl.
-Whisk until all the ingredients are combined.
+1. Put the bicarbonate of soda, citric acid, cornflour and Epsom salt in a bowl, then whisk until fully combined.

 2. Pour the base oil, essential oil and food colouring in a small bowl.
 Mix together well, combining the oil with the colouring as much as possible.